-Sitka/Chatham: Harbor seals are not designated as "depleted" under the MMPA or listed as "threatened" or "endangered" under the Endangered Species Act.
-At present, U.S. commercial fishery-related annual mortality levels less than 24.7 animals per year (i.e., 10% of PBR) can be considered insignificant and approaching zero mortality and serious injury rate.
-A reliable estimate of the annual rate of mortality incidental to commercial fisheries is unavailable.
-Therefore, it is unknown whether the kill rate due to commercial fishing is insignificant.
-Based on the best scientific information available, the estimated level of human-caused mortality and serious injury (1.3 + 222 + 1.8 = 225.1) is not known to exceed the PBR (247).
-Therefore, the Sitka/Chatham stock of harbor seals is not classified as a strategic stock.
+Sitka/Chatham Strait: At present, U.S. commercial fishery-related annual mortality and serious injury levels less than 56 animals (i.e., 10% of PBR) can be considered insignificant and approaching zero mortality and serious injury rate.
+A reliable estimate of the annual rate of mortality and serious injury incidental to commercial fisheries is unavailable.
+Therefore, it is unknown whether the mortality and serious injury rate due to commercial fishing is insignificant.
+Based on the best scientific information available, the estimated level of human-caused mortality and serious injury (0 + 77 + 0 = 77) is not known to exceed the PBR (555).
+The Sitka/Chatham Strait stock of harbor seals is not classified as a strategic stock.

-Dixon/Cape Decision: Harbor seals are not designated as "depleted" under the MMPA or listed as "threatened" or "endangered" under the Endangered Species Act.
-At present, U.S. commercial fishery-related annual mortality levels less than 82.1 animals per year (i.e., 10% of PBR) can be considered insignificant and approaching zero mortality and serious injury rate.
-A reliable estimate of the annual rate of mortality incidental to commercial fisheries is unavailable.
-Therefore, it is unknown whether the kill rate due to commercial fishing is insignificant.
-Based on the best scientific information available, the estimated level of human-caused mortality and serious injury (1.3 + 157 + 1.8 = 160.1) is not known to exceed the PBR (821).
-Therefore, the Dixon/Cape Decision stock of harbor seals is not classified as a strategic stock.
+Dixon/Cape Decision: At present, U.S. commercial fishery-related annual mortality and serious injury levels less than 70 animals (i.e., 10% of PBR) can be considered insignificant and approaching zero mortality and serious injury rate.
+A reliable estimate of the annual rate of mortality and serious injury incidental to commercial fisheries is unavailable.
+Therefore, it is unknown whether the mortality and serious injury rate due to commercial fishing is insignificant.
+Based on the best scientific information available, the estimated level of human-caused mortality and serious injury (0 + 69 + 0 = 69) is not known to exceed the PBR (703).
+The Dixon/Cape Decision stock of harbor seals is not classified as a strategic stock.

-Clarence Strait: Harbor seals are not designated as "depleted" under the MMPA or listed as "threatened" or "endangered" under the Endangered Species Act.
-At present, U.S. commercial fishery-related annual mortality levels less than 134.8 animals per year (i.e., 10% of PBR) can be considered insignificant and approaching zero mortality and serious injury rate.
-A reliable estimate of the annual rate of mortality incidental to commercial fisheries is unavailable.
-Therefore, it is unknown whether the kill rate due to commercial fishing is insignificant.
-Based on the best scientific information available, the estimated level of human-caused mortality and serious injury (1.3 + 164 + 1.8 = 167.1) is not known to exceed the PBR (1,348).
-Therefore, the Clarence Strait stock of harbor seals is not classified as a strategic stock.
+Clarence Strait: At present, U.S. commercial fishery-related annual mortality and serious injury levels less than 122 animals (i.e., 10% of PBR) can be considered insignificant and approaching zero mortality and serious injury rate.
+A reliable estimate of the annual rate of mortality and serious injury incidental to commercial fisheries is unavailable.
+Therefore, it is unknown whether the mortality and serious injury rate due to commercial fishing is insignificant.
+Based on the best scientific information available, the estimated level of human-caused mortality and serious injury (0 + 40 + 0.8 = 41) is not known to exceed the PBR (1,222).
+The Clarence Strait stock of harbor seals is not classified as a strategic stock.